benlowry/node-mongodb-wrapper/README.markdown

 		 console.log("huzzah!");
 	});

-In that short example "local" is one of our configured databases:
+In that short example "test" is one of our configured database's names:

 	var databases = {
 	    test: {